Familial Influence on Engineering Student Sense of Belonging and Engineering Identity | IConSES

 Citation

 Stephan, A., Bolding, C. & Mckown, G. (2019).
 Familial Influence on Engineering Student Sense of Belonging and Engineering Identity.
 In M. Shelley & V. Akerson (Eds.), Proceedings of IConSES 2019--International Conference on Social and Education Sciences (pp. 93-97).
 Monument, CO, USA: ISTES Organization.
-Retrieved 02 May 2024 from www.2019.iconses.net/proceedings/40/.
+Retrieved 21 November 2024 from 2019.iconses.net/proceedings/40/.

 Links